Tour Length

 3-Day Tsavo East Safari Tours

 Tsavo East National Park is one of Kenya’s best safari parks.
 At once accessible from Mombasa, close to other parks (such as Tsavo West), and yet with an unmistakably wild feel about some of its more remote corners, it really does have a diverse charm.
 Your happiest memories of visiting Tsavo East could be seeing cheetahs and the park’s famous maneless lions out on the plains, as well as the park’s many elephants that have changed color by rolling in the red Tsavo dust.
 There are lots of other wildlife highlights to go with a range of different habitats (from rocky monoliths to the Voi and Galana Rivers).
-Add in some excellent accommodation choices and there’s everything you need to have a fantastic safari experience.
+Add in some excellent accommodations and there’s everything you need to have a fantastic safari experience.

 -